This Trope sometimes occurs when there are only very few countries covering the entire Planet.

 - Behind the scenes, the Earth Sphere Federation of Season 2 was originally just the "Earth Federation".
 Probably to prevent confusion over the UC nation of the same name, the "Sphere" was inserted.

-- Star Wars has only one centralized government in each movie trilogy (The Republic and The Empire) fighting against one group of separatists/rebels (The Confederation and The Alliance).
+- Star Wars has only one centralized government in the first two movie trilogies (The Republic and The Empire) fighting against one group of separatists/rebels (The Confederacy and The Alliance).
+The new trilogy thus far changed that with two governments: The New Republic and The First Order, the first order also have their rebels, La Résistance.

 - The Expanded Universe has The Empire and The New Republic fighting each other and later brings in more Empires, as well as a Hegemony, a Dominion, an Assemblage, an Aristocracy, several Imperiums, a Confederacy, a Consortium, a Sovereignty, a Union, an Authority, an Ascendancy...